julienkay/com.doji.midas/docs/manual/getting-started.md

 var midas = new Midas();
 ```

-Then you can pass in a Texture2D to @Midas.Midas.EstimateDepth(Texture,System.Boolean)
+Then you can pass in a Texture2D to @Doji.AI.Depth.Midas.EstimateDepth(Texture,System.Boolean)

 ```CSharp
 // Estimate depth from an input texture